destroyer246k/Program-Structures-Datatypes-/README.md

 # Program-Structures-Datatypes
 Aim: To study and implement C++ Program Structure (Data Types).

-Appratus: GNU g++ compiler for local and code editor or Online C++ Compiler.
+Tools: GNU g++ compiler for local and code editor or Online C++ Compiler.

 # Theory